silviaalemany/cgeom/README.md

-Some small programs I've made related to computational geometry.
+Some smaller programs I've made related to computational geometry.